 Day 293: "Sweetest Girl (Dollar Bill)" feat.
 Akon, Lil Wayne, and Niia – Wyclef Jean, Carnival Vol. II: Memoirs of an Immigrant, 2007

 There is so much going on in Wyclef Jean's 2007 hit "Sweetest Girl."
 Akon not only gets off the kind of beautifully melodic verse that made him the biggest star of the era but also sings a hook about the Wu-Tang Clan.
-Wyclef, whose own verse is about a school crush who becomes a prostitute with an ungrateful pimp, stars in the video for some reason as a secret agent who receives his briefs on a Sony Vaio phone and who is tasked with rescuing a woman slated for deportation (much respect to Wyclef for caring about this issue, however dubiously it's presented, a decade before your neighbourhood Twitter activist).
+Wyclef, whose own verse is about a school crush who becomes a prostitute with an ungrateful pimp, stars in the video for some reason as a secret agent who receives his briefs on a Sony Vaio phone and who is tasked with rescuing a woman slated for deportation (much respect to Wyclef for caring about this issue, however dubiously it's presented, a decade before your neighborhood Twitter activist).
 And Lil Wayne is in it.

 At the time, Wyclef explained the song thusly, in an interview with Prefix: "The joint the "Sweetest Girl" is about the girl that I was with in high school.
 She was the baddest girl in the school.
 But the thing about it is, this is what I'm telling the dudes: Let me give you guys a tip.
 The baddest chicks in high school, they become the busted chicks."
 Honestly, the message gets a little convoluted.
 He goes on to explain: